Fight Traffic Ticket in WyomingPage OverviewSUMMARY: How to Fight a Wyoming Traffic Ticket

 - Determining whether you need witnesses, and how to subpoena them.

 - Collecting any evidence you have that can help prove your innocence.

 NOTE: An attorney can help you determine whether you might be eligible for a plea agreement (and whether that's a better idea than trying for an outright “not guilty" verdict).

-Again, exact processes vary by court, but whether you have your hearing the date printed on the ticket or the court schedules you a date after you enter a plea, you can expect that the judge will:
+Again, exact processes vary by court, but whether you have a hearing date printed on your WY traffic ticket or the court schedules you a date after you enter a plea, you can expect that the judge will:

 - Listen to testimony (including witness testimony) from each side.

 - View evidence.

 If the court finds you "guilty," you're responsible for all related traffic ticket fines and penalties.